Hart Mountain - Antelope Hot Springs

 From Burns,

-• Follow OR-78 East to OR-205
+• Follow OR-78 east to OR-205

 From Plush,

-• Bear slight right onto Hot Springs Road and continue 4.4 miles to the Hart Mountain (Antelope) Hot Springs and campground.
+• Bear right onto Hot Springs Road and continue 4.4 miles to the Hart Mountain (Antelope) Hot Springs and campground.

 Phone: 541-947-3315

-GPS: N 42°30.103', W 119°41.391' | 42.501715, -119.689842
+GPS: N 42°30.103', W 119°41.391' | 42.5017, -119.6898

 Edward A. Sammel and Robert W. Craig.
 "The Geothermal Hydrology of Warner Valley, Oregon: A Reconnaissance Study".
 Geological Survey Professional Paper.
 1981.
 USGS.

-4 Comments
+6 Comments

 1. We were wondering what the road conditions were like up to the campgrounds as well as the distances to the hot springs from each?
 Is pulling a small trailer doable, or do the roads rattle it too much?
 Thanks!